-Overall then Sage appears to be a solid market leader with a good ability to generate and grow reliable revenues, profits and cash over many years, but like any company its future will involve some risk and a lot of hard work.
+Overall Sage appears to be a solid market leader with a good ability to generate and grow reliable revenues, profits and cash over many years, but like any company, its future will involve some risk and a lot of hard work.

 I think I would be happy to own it at the right price.

-With the shares at 380p the dividend yield is 3%, the PE ratio is 19 and PE10 ratio (price to 10 year average earnings) is 24.
+With the shares at 380p, the dividend yield is 3%, the PE ratio is 19 and the PE10 ratio (price to 10-year average earnings) is 24.